-- 1. Public Works continues to attend training, workshops and conferences to broaden the knowledge base and plan for potential challenges of emerging threats.
-During this quarter, training was conducted to more effectively include people experiencing homelessness in emergency planning - 2.
+- 1. Public Works continues to attend trainings, workshops and conferences to broaden the knowledge base and plan for potential challenges of emerging issues.
+During this quarter, Emergency Management personnel participated in extensive training on infrastructure protection to better assess vulnerabilities for threats and hazards.
+Additional training was conducted to more effectively include people experiencing homelessness in emergency planning. - 2.
 Public Works continues to perform research and identifying best practices. - 3.
-Public Works continues to implement new GIS applications and web maps to improve readiness, track status, and interactively assess hazard information. - 4.
+Public Works is coordinating with communities and response agencies to improve evacuation planning and communications in the Santa Monica Mountains. - 4.
+Public Works continues to implement new GIS applications and web maps to improve readiness, track status, and interactively assess hazard information. - 5.
 Public Works is expanding the equating of major planned projects as incidents.
 This provides a benefit of defining an Incident Command Structure and creating Incident Action Plans and other contingency plans.
 During this quarter, this was done for the Sativa Water Intertie Project and the Devil's Gate Dam Sediment Removal Project.